Kaiser Permanente’s founding principles of partnership, integration, and prevention have been central to our success for more than 70 years.

 Academic and Professional Background

 The Administrative Fellowship program accepts all academic backgrounds in health care administration, typically MHA, MPH, or MBA.
-The Southern California Region also actively seeks MSN, PhD, or DNP degrees.
+The Southern California Region also actively seeks MSN, PhD, or DNP degrees, and the Northwest Region actively seeks PhD, or JD degrees.

 Prior work experience is not a requirement.
 Past fellows’ work experience ranges from summer residencies to several years in the workforce.